-Dance movement psychotherapists use movement and dance to enable personal, emotional, cognitive, spiritual, physical and social integration and development.
+Dance movement psychotherapists use movement and dance as a method of expression to help individuals explore their feelings without necessarily having to talk or communicate in the traditional manner.
+The aim is to enable personal, emotional, cognitive, spiritual, physical and social integration and development.

-Dance movement psychotherapists support a broad range of individuals of all ages, including those with:
+You'll provide support to groups or individuals of all ages, including those with:

 - personal development needs.